Skip to main content

 • Developers and builders who already have construction crews and want pre-engineered modern plans they can permit and build.

-For a fully turnkey project (one fixed price including construction), our Signature Home lineup includes modern style variants on every model — covered in the next section as a secondary alternative.
+If you want CALI to also coordinate construction through a vetted partner, our Signature Home lineup includes modern style variants on every model — covered in the next section as a secondary alternative.

-Signature Home modern variants — the turnkey alternative
+Signature Home modern variants — the design + permit alternative

-For homeowners who prefer turnkey over custom design, every model in our 9-Signature-Home lineup is available in modern style variants — same fixed-price all-inclusive package (design + permits + construction in one quote).
-No custom design timeline; faster path to a permitted, built ADU.
+For homeowners who prefer a productized plan over custom design, every model in our Signature Home lineup is available in modern style variants — same fixed-fee plan package (design + permit), with construction by an independent licensed GC.
+No custom design timeline; faster path to a permit-ready, built ADU.

 The standout in the Signature Home modern lineup is the two-story trio — Fairfax, Venice, and Culver — designed for the 22-25 ft height envelopes that most LA-area cities apply to detached ADUs.
-CALI ADU is the only company in LA offering true two-story modern ADUs at a fixed price (prefab transport constraints make this impossible for factory-built units).
+CALI ADU is the only company in LA offering true two-story modern ADU plans at a fixed plan fee (prefab transport constraints make this impossible for factory-built units).

 All three fit on a 20′ × 30′ footprint or smaller — meaning a two-story unit takes the same yard space as a single-story 600 sqft ADU but delivers 800-1,200 sqft of living area.
 On Westside, Beverly Hills, South Pasadena, and other tight-lot markets, that footprint efficiency is the entire reason to go two-story.